 - Is parking permitted at a defective Muni-Meter?

-- Can a parking ticket be issued to my car while walking to and fro a Muni-Meter to pay the toll?
+- Does the 5-minute grace period count the time it takes to walk to and fro a Muni-Meter to pay the toll?

 - Does the 5 minute grace period apply to Muni-Meters?

 - Call 311, or complete a report online (you must know the meter number or location)

 - Defective meters may not be reading credit or parking cards, have fast or failed timing or are not printing receipts for coin payments.
 The City inspects the defective Muni- Meter and makes repairs if necessary.

 - If your credit card is stuck in a Muni-Meter, contact the bank that issued the card and cancels it.
 A City crew will be dispatched to the meter location within 24 hours and will retrieve your card and destroy it.
 If your parking card is stuck in Muni- Meter, the City will retrieve it and mail it back to you.

 Is parking permitted at a defective Meter?

 “…If all of the meters on the block, the next block, or in a parking field are broken or missing, you can park for the maximum amount of time posted for that metered space” [Via NYC Resource].

 But, you must track down and inspect all the Muni-Meters on the city block for a working Muni- Meter (on both sides of the street).
 If any of these Muni-Meters work, you are required to pay for the time and display the receipt from the “working” Muni-Meter on your dashboard.

 Here’s a diagram of a city block.
 The area included within the green indicates a city block comprises BOTH sides of the street [via Wikipedia: “City Block”].